daniel-vera-g/project-guidelines/README.md

 ### Prerequisites

-I recommend a good markdown editor or [pandoc](https://pandoc.org/) to convert the files.
+A good markdown editor or [pandoc](https://pandoc.org/) to convert the files.

 With pandoc you can convert markdown files using the script located in the tools folder.
 Just navigate to the folder with your terminal and execute: